Rob Lewis (entrepreneur): Renewable energy

 Lewis is an investor in Wind Energy, a renewable energy company dedicated to the sensitive development of on-shore wind farms, assessing potential sites across Scotland since 2002.
 Lewis brokered a majority stake sale to US-based power and utilities company AES Corporation in 2007, pairing Wind Energy with AES owned SeaWest Wind Power bringing a host of development skills to Wind Energy and accelerating the development of clean renewable energy for the UK.
 Wind Energy currently has nine wind farms in development, including North Rhins in Southern Scotland where permission was granted for 11 Vestas V80 turbines with a capacity of 22 megawatts of electricity.
 The wind farm will meet the annual electricity needs of around 15,000 homes, over a fifth of the households in Dumfries & Galloway.

 Omnifone

 Lewis founded Omnifone in January 2003 to enable the next generation of digital content services to be delivered globally.
-The company develops cloud based interoperable unlimited music services for consumer electronics vendors, mobile carriers and internet service providers across multiple in-home, in-car, mobile and PC device platforms or not.
+The company developed cloud based interoperable unlimited music services for consumer electronics vendors, mobile carriers and internet service providers across multiple in-home, in-car, mobile and PC device platforms.

 Lewis secured the first international licensing for unlimited music services with all four major music labels in June 2007 rolling out the company’s multi-award-winning MusicStation powered unlimited music services to millions of device users across four continents with the likes of Sony, HP, BSkyB, Sony Ericsson, Vodafone, Telenor, Hutchison Telecom and Vodacom.

+Omnifone failed and was placed into administration in May, 2016.